OndrejHome/ansible.fast-vm-server/README.md

 Requirements
 ------------

-This roles was tested only on CentOS/RHEL 7.7, 8.0 and Fedora 29, 30.
+This roles was tested only on CentOS/RHEL 7.8, 8.1 and Fedora 30, 31 32.
 On RHEL systems this role expects that system is properly registered so it can download and install packages.

 Note: On freshly installed Fedora 30 you may see the failure installing packages.
-In such case try to update all packages first and then use this role again.
+In such case try to update all packages first and then use this role again (Fedora 31 and 32 have no such issue at the moment)
+.
 Role Variables
 --------------